American Muscle Car Hemi Engine Restoration & Repair /

 This is a 426 Cross Ram Hemi that I am running for a good customer of mine.
 Again it is warming up and will run for 20 minutes at 2000 rpm.
 Then the timing is set and the carburetors are dialed in.
 I fabricated the linkage to be used with Edelbrock carburetors.
 Stage V heads prepared By John Arruzza.
 This eventually will be installed in a '68 cuda, currently under restoration.

-This is the same 426 Hemi with the Cross Ram Intake manifold.
-Different angle.
+This is a 426 Hemi with the Cross Ram Intake manifold.
 This picture shows the special adapter I use to run water through the engine.
 You can see water exiting the hose in the background.

 This is an Hemi engine that belonged to Don Garlits.
 It was his personal car.
 I restored it to original condition.
 It is a '69 426 Hemi.